Eunice has, insofar as it is possible to say such a thing,

 blockages would possibly be very major, very risky, and possibly

-exercises likely to raise blood pressure.)
+lifting and no exercises likely to raise blood

-think they have a way to get blood to the essential places, by
+way to get blood to the essential places, by rerouting some

-rerouting some internal blood plumbing]
+internal blood plumbing]

 Her mind is fine.
 She is alert, enthusiastic, enjoys phone calls and